When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Michelle Roth, BA, IBCLC

-2. Next, put your baby on its back with its neck on the folded section of the blanket.
+2. Place baby on their back with their neck on the fold.

 Some babies hate their hands to be swaddled in.
 If this is your baby, simply allow baby to keep their hands near their face, but swaddle their arm against their torso.